JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 This has been a journey into how we get to [`rrule`](@ref) as it is defined in `ChainRulesCore`.
 We started with an unaugmented primal function and a `pullback_at` function that only saw the inputs and outputs of the primal.
-We realized a key limitation of this was that we couldn't share computational work between the primal and and gradient passes.
+We realized a key limitation of this was that we couldn't share computational work between the primal and gradient passes.
 To solve this we introduced the notation of some `intermediate` that is shared from the primal to the pullback.
 We successively improved that idea, first by making it a type that held everything that is needed for the pullback: the `PullbackMemory`, which we then made callable, so it was itself the pullback.
 Finally, we replaced that separate callable structure with a closure, which kept everything in one place and made it more convenient.